Local Insights February 18, 2026 • Joseph E. Haberl

 4. Review HOA Documents Thoroughly: Understand monthly fees, association reserves, and pet or rental restrictions before making an offer.

 In recent years, condos closer to the Lavallette boardwalk or within walking distance of the municipal bay beach have drawn particularly strong interest.
-Buyers who remain flexible with location or size may uncover opportunities other buyers overlook.
+Buyers who remain flexible with location or size may uncover opportunities others overlook.

 Opportunities for Sellers in the 2026 Lavallette Condo Market

 Sellers may find favorable conditions in 2026 depending on overall inventory levels.
-Based on historical patterns, spring listings tend to draw the most attention, especially when well-staged and priced according to recent comparable sales.
+Spring listings tend to draw the most attention, especially when well-staged and priced according to recent comparable sales.

 Seller Strategies to Maximize Results